maximilianmorlion/AU423_Project/README.md

 ## Option 2 :Cloning the Github repository for ROS Noetic on Ubuntu

+Open a terminal and follow the instructions **ONE AFTER THE OTHER**:

 ```bash
 cd ~/catkin_ws
 mkdir AU423_Project && cd AU423_Project